-Yes.
-Intelligent System Protection (ISP) is a collision detection system (collision sensor) for the drive system in your desk.
+Yes, the desks have a collision detection system.
 When an obstacle is in the movement range of a table and the obstacle and table collide, a load change affects the drive components.
 When the load change is detected by the system, all drives stop immediately and move back in the opposite direction for a few seconds.

 Unfortunately, we cannot offer custom-made products at the moment, including special cable systems.
 We recommend that you do not change or convert your desk in this way, as it may void your warranty.
 On the plus side, we offer a clever cable management system that you can attach to your Yaasa Desk and get your cable clutter under control!